-Parameters spider (Spider object) - the spider which has gone idle spider\error scrapy.signals.spider\error(failure, response, spider)
+Parameters spider (Spider object) - the spider which has gone idle spider\error scrapy.signals.spider\error(failure, response, spider) Sent when a spider callback generates an error (i.e. raises an exception).

 Note: Scheduling some requests in your spider\idle handler does not guarantee that it can prevent the spider from being closed, although it sometimes can.
 That's because the spider may still remain idle if all the scheduled requests are rejected by the scheduler (e.g. filtered due to duplication).